Simple generators of rational function fields: Applications

-Unlike the lists exhibited in~\cite{Flusser2000, Hickman2011}, this set of invariants is complete in the strongest sense, as it generates $k(M_3)^{\operatorname{SO}(2)}$.
-It has lower degrees than the list from~\cite{Flusser2000} (3 instead of 4) and smaller maximal monomial count than~\cite[p.
-231]{Hickman2011} (6 instead of 15).
-On the other hand, our list recovers several classical invariants, so it can be viewed as a natural extension of the earlier lists: \begin{itemize} \item $f_1$ and $f_2$ are equivalent to $\varphi_1$ and $\varphi_2$ in the Hu's list~\cite{MingKueiHu1962, Flusser2000}; the same holds for $f_4$ and $f_5$ above and $\varphi_4$ and $\varphi_5$. \item $f_3$ and $f_7$ are the first and the third elements, respectively, of the list given in~\cite[p.
-231]{Hickman2011}. \end{itemize} Therefore, we expect that out simplification algorithm can help to get the best of the two worlds: the strong completeness guarantees of the Hubert-Kogan algorithm and compactness and interpretability of the invariants derived in the pattern recognition community. \end{example}
+This generating set has lower degrees than the list from~\cite{Flusser2000} (3 instead of 4) and smaller maximal monomial count than~\cite[p.
+231]{Hickman2011} (10 instead of 15).
+On the other hand, our list recovers several classical invariants: $f_1$ and $f_2$ are equivalent to $\phi_1$ and $\phi_2$ in the Hu's list~\cite{MingKueiHu1962} following the notation from~\cite[p.~1405]{Flusser2000}; the same holds for $f_3$ and $f_4$ above and $\phi_3$ and $\phi_4$ ($\phi_3 = f_4 - 9f_3$ and $\phi_4 = f_4 - f_3$).
+This indicates that our automatic simplification procedure can produce simple generators coherent with the results in the pattern recognition literature.
+However, we would like to point out that, in this case, since $\operatorname{SO}_2(\mathbb{C}) \cong \mathbb{C}^*$, more refined methods like~\cite{Hubert2013} could be used instead for invariant computation (in the spirit of~\cite{Flusser2000})\footnote{We thank Evelyne Hubert for this remark}. \end{example}